 If there is no associated rotator cuff tear, complete proximal biceps ruptures can be treated conservatively with physical therapy.
 This will result in some visual deformity of the biceps in thinner patients but will not limit function.
-Many patients elect surgical biceps tendon repair or require surgery to repair associated rotator cuff tears.
+Many patients elect a surgical biceps tendon repair or may require surgery to repair associated rotator cuff tears.

-Partial ruptures and biceps instability typically cause pain and require surgical intervention to either release the biceps tendon (biceps tenotomy) and complete the tear or remove the damaged portion of the tendon and repair it just below the shoulder joint (biceps tenodesis).
+Partial ruptures and biceps instability typically cause pain and require surgical intervention to either complete the tear and release the biceps tendon (biceps tenotomy) or remove the damaged portion of the tendon and repair it just below the shoulder joint (biceps tenodesis).